-In our opinion and to the best of our information and according to the explanations given to us, the standalone Ind AS financial statements give the information required by the Act in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2018, its losses including other comprehensive income, its cash flows and the changes in equity for the year ended on that date.
+- 1. We have audited the accompanying standalone Ind AS financial statements of All Colour Garments Private Limited (the "Company"), which comprise the Balance Sheet as at 31st March, 2019, the Statement of Profit and Loss, the Statement of Changes in Equity and the Statement of Cash Flow for the year then ended, and notes to the financial statements, including a summary of the significant accounting policies and other explanatory information.
+(Hereinafter referred to as "Ind AS financial statements"). - 2.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Ind AS financial statements for the year ended 31st March, 2019 give the information required by the Act in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the company as at 31st March, 2019, its losses, changes in equity and its cash flows for the year ended on that date.